Laura Ricketts: Chicago Cubs

 Laura Ricketts joins her three brothers, Tom, Pete and Todd, on the board of the Chicago Cubs.
 Her brother Tom is the chairman and led the acquisition.
 NBC Sports highlights the significance of Laura Ricketts ownership standing: "Not only has there never been an openly gay sports team owner before, but there have been next to no gay players -- at least none who were willing to admit it before their retirement."
 Christman of NBC Sports was able to cite three cases in MLB history of job loss suspectedly due to sexual orientation.
 Christman adds that "perhaps with a lesbian now on the board of a Major League team, some athlete will be able to come out of the closet while still working in a professional sports franchise and not lose their job."

 Chicago Stars FC

-In the aftermath of the 2021 NWSL abuse scandal, the players of the National Women's Soccer League's (NWSL) Chicago FC (named the Chicago Red Stars at the time) called on owner Arnim Whisler to sell his stake in the club.
+In the aftermath of the 2021 NWSL abuse scandal, the players of the National Women's Soccer League's (NWSL) Chicago Stars FC (named the Chicago Red Stars at the time) called on owner Arnim Whisler to sell his stake in the club.
 Whisler had been named in an independent report that ultimately forced the resignation or termination of many managers and front office personnel throughout the league.
 On December 5, 2022, Whisler announced that he would be selling his stake in the team.

 On August 15, 2023 it was announced that a group of Chicago business leaders, led by Laura Ricketts, had agreed to purchase the team for $60 million.
 Of the $60 million, $35.5 million went towards the purchase of the team and $25.5 million was ear-marked for future investment in the team.